-- The Chair may summon a person, in writing, to appear at a hearing to give evidence and to produce documents specified in the summons. - (2) A person served with a summons to appear at a hearing must not intentionally: - (a) fail to attend as required by the summons; or - (b) fail to attend from day to day unless excused, or released from further attendance, by the Chair.
+- The Chair may summon a person, in writing, to appear at a hearing to give evidence and to produce documents specified in the summons. - (2) A person served with a summons to appear at a hearing must not intentionally: - (a) fail to attend as required by the summons; or - (b) fail to attend from day to day.

-Note: This penalty is a maximum penalty (section 4D, Crimes Act 1914).
+- Note 1: This penalty is a maximum penalty (section 4D, Crimes Act 1914).
 A court may impose an appropriate fine instead of or as well as imprisonment (subsection 4B(2), Crimes Act 1914).
 If a body corporate is convicted of the offence, a court may impose a fine not more than 5 times the maximum fine that the court could impose on an individual for the same offence (subsection 4B(3), Crimes Act 1914).
-Penalty units are defined in section 4AA of the Crimes Act 1914.
+Penalty units are defined in section 4AA of the Crimes Act 1914. - Note 2: Chapter 2 of the Criminal Code sets out the general principles of criminal responsibility. - (3) Paragraph (1)(b) does not apply if the person is excused, or released from further attendance, by the Chair. - Note: A defendant bears an evidential burden in relation to the matter in subsection (3) (see subsection 13.3(3) of the Criminal Code)